JCMexplains/writing-for-success-2023/textbook.md

 appropriate for the topic and purpose.
 Longer papers may make use of more than one structure.

-## 11.6 Writing from Research: End-of-Chapter Exercises
+## 11.6 Writing From Research: End-of-chapter Exercises

 Exercises